 - Exposure at Default (EAD): Amount of exposure expected in the event of default by the counterparty, taking into account any early repayments. - Probability of default (PD): Probability that a Group counterparty will default within one year, based on Basel parameters. - Loss Given Default (LGD): The ratio between the loss suffered on an exposure in the event of a counterparty default and the amount of the exposure at the time of default.
-The estimate is based on prudential data under the IRB approach, with necessary adjustments.
+The estimate is based on prudential data under the IRB approach, with adjustments taken into account if necessary.